zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 `grade`
 -------
   Floating point value indicating the total unweighted grade for this problem that the student has scored.
 Basically how many responses they got right within the problem.

-  Only `problem` and `selfassessment` types use this field.
-All other modules set this to `NULL`.
-Due to a quirk in how rendering is done, `grade` can also be `NULL` for a tenth of a second or so the first time that a user loads a problem.
-The initial load will trigger two writes, the first of which will set the `grade` to `NULL`, and the second of which will set it to `0`.
+  Only ``problem`` and ``selfassessment`` types use this field.
+All other modules set this to NULL.
+Due to a quirk in how rendering is done, ``grade`` can also be NULL for a tenth of a second or so the first time that a user loads a problem.
+The initial load will trigger two writes, the first of which sets the ``grade`` to NULL, and the second of which sets it to 0.

 `created`
 ---------
   Datetime when this row was created (that is, when the student first accessed this piece of content).

 `modified`
 ----------
   Datetime when we last updated this row.
-Set to be equal to `created` at first.
-A change in `modified` implies that there was a state change, usually in response to a user action like saving or submitting a problem, or clicking on a navigational element that records its state.
-However it can also be triggered if the module writes multiple times on its first load, like problems do (see note in `grade`).
+Set to be equal to ``created`` at first.
+A change in ``modified`` implies that there was a state change, usually in response to a user action like saving or submitting a problem, or clicking on a navigational element that records its state.
+However it can also be triggered if the module writes multiple times on its first load, like problems do (see note in ``grade``).

 `max_grade`
 -----------
   Floating point value indicating the total possible unweighted grade for this problem, or basically the number of responses that are in this problem.
-Though in practice it's the same for every entry with the same `module_id`, it is technically possible for it to be anything.
+Though in practice it's the same for every entry with the same ``module_id``, it is technically possible for it to be anything.
 The problems are dynamic enough where you could create a random number of responses if you wanted.
 This a bad idea and will probably cause grading errors, but it is possible.

-  Another way in which `max_grade` can differ between entries with the same `module_id` is if the problem was modified after the `max_grade` was written and the user never went back to the problem after it was updated.
+  Another way in which ``max_grade`` can differ between entries with the same `module_id` is if the problem was modified after the ``max_grade`` was written and the user never went back to the problem after it was updated.
 This might happen if a member of the course staff puts out a problem with five parts, realizes that the last part doesn't make sense, and decides to remove it.
-People who saw and answered it when it had five parts and never came back to it after the changes had been made will have a `max_grade` of `5`, while people who saw it later will have a `max_grade` of `4`.
+People who saw and answered it when it had five parts and never came back to it after the changes had been made will have a ``max_grade`` of 5, while people who saw it later will have a ``max_grade`` of 4.

   These complexities in our grading system are a high priority target for refactoring in the near future.

   **Question**: is that statement still accurate?

-  Only `problem` and `selfassessment` types use this field.
-All other modules set this to `NULL`.
+  Only ``problem`` and ``selfassessment`` types use this field.
+All other modules set this to NULL.

 `done`
 ------
   Not used.
-It was supposed to be an indication whether something was finished, but was never properly used and is just `'na'` in every row.
+It was supposed to be an indication whether something was finished, but was never properly used and is just 'na' in every row.

 `course_id`
 -----------

-  The course that this row applies to, represented in the form org/course/run (for example, `MITx/6.002x/2012_Fall`).
-The same course content (same `module_id`) can be used in different courses, and a student's state needs to be tracked separately for each course.
+  The course that this row applies to, represented in the form org/course/run (for example, ``MITx/6.002x/2012_Fall``).
+The same course content (same ``module_id``) can be used in different courses, and a student's state needs to be tracked separately for each course.

 ************
 Certificates
 ************

 ======================================================================
-Fields in the `certificates_generatedcertificate` Table
+Fields in the ``certificates_generatedcertificate`` Table
 ======================================================================

-The `generatedcertificate` table tracks certificate state for students who have been graded after a course completes.
+The ``certificates_generatedcertificate`` table tracks certificate state for students who have been graded after a course completes.
 Currently the table is only populated when a course ends and a script is run to grade students who have completed the course.

 ..
-A sample of the heading row and a data row in the `certificates_generatedcertificate` table follow.
+A sample of the heading row and a data row in the ``certificates_generatedcertificate`` table follow.

 ..    id  user_id download_url  grade course_id key distinction status  verify_uuid download_uuid name  created_date  modified_date error_reason  mode